GentlemansKiller/old-world-tasks-info/electronics.md

 # ELECTRONICS

 ## Intro notes
-If you have 'Markdown All in One' VS Code extension, do Ctrl + Shift + V to preview in markdown
+* If you have 'Markdown All in One' VS Code extension, do Ctrl + Shift + V to preview in markdown
+* 3 golden words: MADE.
+IN.
+JAPAN.

+## Tools to get:
+* Solder pen/gun
+* Vintage screwdrivers
+* Made in USA drills

 ## Computers
 * Old Desktop designed to run with windows 98